frappe/erpnext_com/erpnext_com/www/privacy.md

 Want to exercise your right to be forgotten?
 Just drop an email to <a href="mailto:support@erpnext.com?subject=GDPR: Right to Erasure&body=ERPNext Account URL:">support@erpnext.com</a> with the subject line "GDPR: Right to Erasure".

 PS: We can't delete certain details related to billing for legal and auditing purposes.
+This is in accordance to "Lawful processing on the ground of legal obligations".
+Refer <a href="https://gdpr-info.eu/recitals/no-45/" target="_blank">Recital 45</a> and <a href="https://gdpr-info.eu/art-6-gdpr/" target="_blank">Article 6</a> of the GDPR.

 ### [What if I want to move my data](#what-if-i-want-to-move-my-data)?